DTjomsland/sprout_planner/README.md

 ![image](images/uploadinput.PNG)

-Expected Response Example 1 (If the activity did not have an associated image):
+Expected Response Example One (If the activity did not have an associated image):

 ```
 {